 To give it a nice zombie touch, I dipped each of their finger tips in the black and had them slide their fingers down the edge of the shirt.

-I carefully cut small slits and frays on the shirt’s neck collar, sleeves, and bottom, and even added a fun off the shoulder detail on mine.
-Hey even zombie girls gotta look stylish, amiright? 😉
+I even added a fun off the shoulder detail on mine, because even zombie girls gotta look stylish, amiright? 😉

 Although I felt a bit like Dexter while doing this, the fake blood added the perfect finishing touch to our t-shirts.

 FYI: This part can be a bit on the messy side, so I definitely recommend doing it in your garage, outside, or putting a towel or sheet down to catch any mess.